-In my excitement, I got a bit carried away and decided to tackle my children’s wardrobes as well.
-I started with my two-year-old.
-Between hand-me-downs from his brother, gifts from grandparents, and clothes I had purchased for him, my toddler’s wardrobe was overflowing.
+In my excitement, I got a bit carried away and decided to tackle my children’s wardrobes as well, starting with my two-year-old.
+Between hand-me-downs, gifts, and clothes I had purchased, his wardrobe was overflowing.

-Except… you can guess how many items he actually wore.
-Like any kid, he has his favorite few shirts that he wore over and over again.
-Maybe because he couldn’t discover anything new in his overstuffed closet.
+Even though all the clothes were in the right size, you can guess how many items he actually wore.
+Like any kid, he had his favorite few shirts that he wore over and over again.
+(Maybe because he couldn’t discover anything new in his overstuffed closet.)

-I went through all of my children’s wardrobes and pared them down to a set number of outfits.
+I went through my children’s wardrobes and pared them down to a set number of outfits.
 Minimalism with kids will look different for each family.
-For me, the magic number was 10 day-to-day outfits—just enough so I can do laundry once a week and have a few extra outfits just in case.
+For me, the magic number was 10 day-to-day outfits—enough so I can do laundry once a week and have a few extra outfits just in case.

 Amazingly, my son started to want to wear more of his clothes.
-Instead of being overwhelmed with options, he had a limited supply of shirts he absolutely loved.
+Instead of feeling overwhelmed with options, he had a limited supply of shirts he loved.

-Plus, it was easier to have a cuter wardrobe since I only kept the cutest items (that he would wear).
-If you want to go the extra mile when applying minimalism with kids, you can create a capsule wardrobe and make all the outfits mix and match.
+Plus, it was easier to have a cuter wardrobe since I only kept the cutest items.
+If you want to go the extra mile when applying minimalism, you can create a capsule wardrobe and make all the outfits mix and match.

 Less money, less laundry, and less time picking out and fighting over clothes.
 Win, win, and win.

-While some people might think minimalism with kids a contradiction, I’ve found it to be a lifesaver.
-Once you get a taste of the benefits a minimalist lifestyle gives children, you’ll find yourself wanting less and less.
+While some people might think minimalism and kids is a contradiction, I’ve found it to be a lifesaver.
+Once you get a taste of the benefits a minimalist lifestyle gives, you’ll find yourself wanting to bring fewer items in your home.
 Less stuff means less time cleaning and more time to spend enjoying your children.